 Symptoms of baby blues may include:

 Postpartum psychosis is also a rare, severe mental health illness that can affect women after childbirth.
 If you are experiencing postpartum depression symptoms that are lasting longer than two weeks, reach out to your doctor for help.
-If you are struggling with thoughts about hurting yourself or your baby, talk to your partner or family and call 911 to get help.
+If you are struggling with thoughts about hurting yourself or your baby, talk to your partner or family and call 911 to get help immediately.

 There are treatment options for postpartum depression including medication and therapy options.
 Contact Banner Health to discuss postpartum anxiety and depression support options and plans.

 Medication: Ensure your doctor is aware if you’re breastfeeding to make sure the medication does not interfere with this.